lwjohnst86/analyzing-cohorts-course/chapter1.md

 `@instructions`
 - Now, we want to count the cases of `prevmi` and `prevchd` for each `followup_visit_number`.
-- Use `gather`, with key as "Disease" and value as "Cases".
-Gather only the two disease columns.
+- Use `gather` to create new columns "Disease" and "Cases" specific to the two diseases.

 `@hint`
 - Gather the correct disease columns as written in the instructions.